Ratimon/haskell-abstract-algeba-practice/README.md

 cabal run
 ```

 15. Give an example of `a magma` and `a semigroup`.
 The magma must not be a semigroup.
-Don’t use the examples above.

 > **Answer**